Canon T3 vs T6s

-The Canon EOS Rebel T3 (called Canon 1100D in some regions) and the Canon EOS Rebel T6s (labelled Canon 760D in some countries) are two digital cameras that were officially introduced, respectively, in February 2011 and February 2015.
+The Canon EOS Rebel T3 (called Canon 1100D in some regions) and the Canon EOS Rebel T6s (labelled Canon 760D in some countries) are two digital cameras that were announced, respectively, in February 2011 and February 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The T3 has a resolution of 12.2 megapixel, whereas the T6s provides 24 MP.
+The T3 has a resolution of 12.2 megapixels, whereas the T6s provides 24 MP.

 The physical size and weight of the Canon T3 and the Canon T6s are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the T3 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T6s is somewhat larger (3 percent) than the Canon T3.
 Moreover, the T6s is markedly heavier (14 percent) than the T3.
 In this context, it is worth noting that neither the T3 nor the T6s are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.